-Mobile Crisis Outreach Teams provide face-to-face help to people who are at risk of harm to themselves or others.
-The MCOT provides counseling services to people at their home, school or other location.
+Mobile Crisis Outreach Teams (MCOTs) provide face-to-face help to people who are at risk of harm to themselves or others.
+An MCOT provides counseling services to people at their home, school or other location.
 The services are available 24 hours a day, seven days a week.

 - Applied Suicide Intervention Skills Training (ASIST) is a two-day interactive workshop in suicide first aid.
 ASIST teaches participants to recognize when someone might have thoughts of suicide and work with them to create a plan that will support their immediate safety.